 Severe symptoms usually start to improve within 2 to 3 days, but milder symptoms may persist for several weeks.
 Death in a normally healthy individual is very rare.
 Young children, the extremely ill, and the elderly may not survive a bite.

-Collier BR, Riordan WP Jr, Nagy RJ, Morris JA Jr. Wilderness trauma, surgical emergencies, and wound management.
+Gross KR, Collier BR, Riordan WP, Jr., Morris JA, Jr. Wilderness Trauma and Surgical Emergencies.
 In: Auerbach PS, ed.
 Wilderness Medicine.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 20.
+6th ed.
+Philadelphia, Pa: Mosby Elsevier; 2011:chap 21.